Satterley & Kelley PLLC

 Investigators may also talk to neighbors to get some dirt on you.
 They’ll want to know what you’re doing and saying about your situation to others.
 The more you put out there about your condition, the greater the risk it’ll be interpreted in a way that harms your credibility.

-4. Get Organized
+4. Stay Organized

 Your damages, or the harm you suffer measured in dollars, must be proven.
 That means establishing your income before and after the accident, the bills you’ve paid since the accident, and the time you’ve missed from work.
-You should also organize and keep track of any documents given to you by your treatment and rehabilitation team.

-5. Be Realistic
+5. Be Realistic About Settlement Expectations

 Most cases settle.
 Your case will too, but only if you agree to what the insurance company offers.
 We will give our opinion of whether it’s a fair offer worth taking or that you may be better served continuing your case.